maddymakesgames/simpleweb.js/README.md

 ## Installing

-To install run `npm i //TODO get npm name`
+To install run `npm i simpleweb.js`

 ## Using